shanshan-53/leetcode/README.md

 	* (Easy)   1108.
 Defanging an IP Address
 	* (Easy)   1470.
 Shuffle the Array
 	* (Easy)   1512.
 Number of Good Pairs
+	* (Easy)   1431.
+Kids With the Greatest Number of Candies
 * 2022/02/23 (Wed.)
 	* (Medium) 1476.
 Subrectangle Queries
 	* (Medium) 1689.
 Partitioning Into Minimum Number Of Deci-Binary Numbers